bdesanctis/bamdam/README.md

 Bamdam shrink will also optionally annotate the new bam file with PMD scores as in PMDTools (in the DS:Z field) (--annotate_pmd), but PMD score annotation will roughly double the amount of time this command takes.
 PMD scores are from [Skoglund et al. 2014](https://doi.org/10.1073/pnas.131893411).

-Input bam files must be sorted by read order (samtools sort -n).
+As with ngsLCA, input bam files must be sorted by read order (samtools sort -n), and read-sorting must be performed after any bam file merging.
 Merging read-sorted bam files will lose the sort order, even though the resulting bam file will still claim to be read-sorted in its header, leading to a silent ngsLCA error and incorrect bamdam results.
 To avoid this, please read-sort bam files immediately before ngsLCA.
+Also, at the moment, bamdam requires paired-end reads to be merged (before mapping), as is typical in ancient DNA.

 ### <a name="compute"></a>bamdam compute